Great work takes reps.

 I helped reshape how the team worked by creating space for teams to build reps and grow as creative thinkers.
 That became Creative Gym, built to raise the level of craft by studying great work and practicing new ideas.
 It brought makers and brand teams into the same room.

-I carried that mindset into Starbucks, where I was brought in to help reintroduce advertising.
+I carried that into Starbucks, where I was brought in to help reintroduce advertising.
 I created Ad Lab to build a deeper appreciation for the work and raise the bar.
 It later grew into other labs across the studio.

 What this looks like in practice